EppO/rrschedule/README.md

 # RRSchedule #

-RRSchedule makes it easier to generate round-robin schedules for sport leagues.
+RRSchedule makes it easier to generate round-robin schedules for sports leagues.

-It takes into consideration the number of available playing surfaces and game times and split games into gamedays that respect these contraints.
+It takes into consideration the number of available fields and game times and split games into gamedays that respect these contraints.

 ## Requirements ##